NLnetLabs/krill/doc/development/multi_user/authentication.md

   4. (optional) A client invokes `logout()` to terminate the provider login session, if any such session state is being managed by Krill.

-Some `AuthProvider` implementations will use more of the optional function calls in this flow, others less.
+Some `AuthProvider` implementations will use more of/do more in the optional function calls in this flow, others less.

 ## Raising errors